C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 Using the npm module `bcrypt`, your friend wants you to hash user passwords and store the username and secure hash in a `PostgreSQL` database.
 Take a few minutes to read over the [`bcrypt`](https://www.npmjs.com/package/bcrypt) docs on npm.

+Be sure to use `body-parser` which gives the `req` object a body property that contains the sent form data (e.g. req.body).

 ## Requirements